 Hawaii Turtle Tours prides itself in providing intimate, family-style tours to some of Oahu’s most beautiful locations.
-Tours are kept small in order to offer guests incredible encounters with Oahu’s wildlife and natural beauty.
-Hawaii Turtle Tours offers an Oahu sightseeing tour that circles the island and includes snorkeling and the chance to swim with green sea turtles, making it Oahu’s one and only circle island “wet” tour.
-This Turtle Eco Adventure is truly an adventure unlike any other!
+Turtle tours are kept small in order to offer guests incredible encounters with the island’s wildlife and natural beauty.
+Hawaii Turtle Tours offers an Oahu sightseeing tour that circles the island and includes snorkeling and the chance to swim with green sea turtles, making it the island’s one and only circle island “wet” tour.
+This Turtle Eco-Adventure is truly an adventure unlike any other!

 In 1998, he started a nonprofit “Saving the Reef, A Surfer’s Quest” and also was the first to help Surf Aid to distribute mosquito nets to the locals in the sparsely inhabited Mentawai Islands.
 He also lobbied hard for environmental protection for the locals and the Mentawai Islands.
 Years later approached by Benjy Gilholm to start a tour in Hawaii, Ernest was very happy to get involved and start a tour that taught about the local culture, aloha, wildlife, and an encounter while swimming with Hawaiian sea turtles.